Outreach and Communications Organizer

 Harriet Smith, MS

-Harriet joined BHRC in April 2017 from over a decade of work at various Baltimore area harm reduction and racial justice organizations.
-She received her master’s degree in gender studies with a focus on health and sexuality from Towson University.
+Harriet joined BHRC in April 2017.
+She brings over fifteen years of experience with various Baltimore area harm reduction, racial justice, and equity focused organizations and projects.
+She is also a long-time facilitator and board member with Baltimore Racial Justice Action (BRJA).
+Harriet received her master’s degree in gender studies with a focus on health and sexuality from Towson University.

 Tricia Christensen, MPP